 - Place children in foster or adoptive homes, institutions, or medical treatment centers.

-Child, Family, or School Social Worker Required Skills
+Things a Child, Family, or School Social Worker Should Know How to Do

 These are the skills Child, Family, and School Social Workers say are the most useful in their careers: